Get exclusive member benefits & effect social change. Join Today

-For a fistula involving the major ducts of your liver or pancreas, a special imaging test called a magnetic resonance cholangiopancreatography (MRCP) may be used.
+For a fistula involving the major ducts of your liver or pancreas, your doctor may order a special imaging test called a magnetic resonance cholangiopancreatography.

 Your doctor will do a thorough assessment of your fistula to determine the likelihood of it closing on its own.

 Fistulas are classified based on how much gastric fluid is seeping through the opening.
-Low output fistulas produce less than 200 milliliters of gastric fluid per day.
-High output fistulas produce about 500 milliliters per day.
+Low output fistulas produce less than 200 milliliters (mL) of gastric fluid per day.
+High output fistulas produce about 500 mL per day.